spiceai/docs/spiceaidocs/docs/reference/spicepod/index.md

 ### `runtime.cors.enabled`

-Enables or disables CORS for the HTTP endpoint. `true` by default.
+Enables or disables CORS for the HTTP endpoint. `false` by default.

 ### `runtime.cors.allowed_origins`